smaugmuds/xsmaug/README.md

 Specific information means: an adb or gdb stack trace (if you're reporting a crash), or a syslog with the relevant commands logged.
 The player files are ascii files -- dump them into your mail message too.

-Check out the documentation at **[XMERC Wiki] (https://github.com/smaugmuds/xmerc/wiki)** or send an Issue and we’ll help you sort it out.
+Check out the documentation at **[XSMAUG Wiki] (https://github.com/smaugmuds/xmerc/wiki)** or send an Issue and we’ll help you sort it out.

 ### Copyright and License